 Europe - The map which was created by Godhino de Eredia of Portugal in 1615 was the first map published in Europe to have called the East Sea as "Mar Coria" (Sea of Korea).
 Moreover, the East Sea is called "Mare di Corai" (Sea of Korea) in Sir Robert Dudley's 1647 "Carta Particolare della Isola de Giapone" which was made in England.

-Recently the Virginia Governor signed the "East Sea dual naming bill" into law. he bill, which takes effect on July 1st, requires all textbooks in the state Virginia say the waters are known by the Korean name "East Sea" as well as the Japanese name "Sea of Japan."
+Recently the Virginia Governor signed the "East Sea dual naming bill" into law.
+The bill, which takes effect on July 1st, requires all textbooks in the state of Virginia to say the waters are known by the Korean name "East Sea" as well as the Japanese name "Sea of Japan."

 The Organizing Committee of the International Seminar on Sea Names has a good overview of the different papers published from 1995-2012 about the subject.